archlinux/archinstall/README.md

 # Autorun on Arch Live CD (Unattended install)

+This guides you on how to create a ISO that has Python and can run the arch installed in **unattended mode.**<br>
-We'll need to reconfigure the live ISO medium to include Python etc.<br>
+We'll need to reconfigure the **releng** profile after it's been copied, to include Python etc.<br>
 To do so, we need to add some packages to `packages.x86_64` and add some commands to `customize_airootfs.sh`.

     # cd ~/archlive